Therapy Dog Certification

 Therapy dogs come in all sizes and breeds.
 The most important characteristic of a therapy dog is its temperament.
-Certified therapy dog must be friendly, patient, confident, gentle, and at ease in all situations.
-Therapy dogs must enjoy human contact and be content to be petted, cuddled and handled, sometimes clumsily, by unfamiliar people and to enjoy that contact.
+A certified therapy dog must be friendly, patient, confident, gentle, and at ease in all situations.
+Therapy dogs must enjoy human contact and be content to be petted, cuddled, and handled, sometimes clumsily, by unfamiliar people and to enjoy that contact.
 The medical community has shown empirical evidence of the benefits of therapy dogs, which reinforces the need for them.
 In this article, we will discuss some of the training requirements and location restrictions for therapy dogs.

 How Do I Get My Dog to be a Certified Therapy Dog?

-Household pets that are trained by the family, require no specialized therapy dog training, dog certification, registration, or documentation.
+Household pets that are trained by the family, require no specialized therapy dog training, therapy dog certification, registration, or documentation.
 Dogs must be well mannered and under the control of their handlers at all times.
 Some dogs get formal training from training schools, others are well trained at home by their handlers.
 At the Alliance of Therapy Dogs, the process is as follows:

 Step 1: A certified therapy dog must be a friendly dog.
 Any mix or breed can be trained to provide comfort and affection to people in hospitals, retirement homes, schools, mental health institutions, airports, and many other settings.
 Dogs must be at least one year old to become a therapy dog.

 Step 2: A tester/observer in your area test you and your dog.
 This test includes a handling portion that tests your dog’s basic good manners, demeanor, and handling skills.